FindMySchool LogoFindMySchool

 This is a state school, so there are no tuition fees.
 Families should still budget for usual associated costs such as uniform, trips and optional enrichment, which vary by year group and activity.

-Applications for Year 7 are made through the Royal Borough of Windsor and Maidenhead’s coordinated admissions process, not directly to the school.
-The standard deadline for on-time secondary applications for September 2026 entry was 31 October 2025, and offers were issued on 02 March 2026.
+Applications for Year 7 are made through the Royal Borough of Windsor and Maidenhead's coordinated admissions process, not directly to the school.
+For September 2027 entry, applications open on 09 September 2026, the on-time deadline is 31 October 2026, and offers are issued on 01 March 2027.

 The school typically holds a Year 7 open evening in late September and a sixth form open evening in late November.
 Dates change annually, so families should confirm the current year’s schedule on the school calendar before making plans.

-The sixth form offers a wide range of Level 3 courses and places emphasis on leadership, careers guidance and progression planning.
+The sixth form includes Level 3 courses and places emphasis on leadership, careers guidance and progression planning.
 Published destinations data shows most students progress to university, with additional routes into employment and apprenticeships.

 Get in touch with the school directly